winterbe/java8-tutorial/README.md

 System.out.println(minuteOfDay);    // 1439
 ```

-With the additional information of a timezone it can be converted to an instant.
+With the additional information of a timezone, it can be converted to an instant.
 Instants can easily be converted to legacy dates of type `java.util.Date`.

 ```java
 Instant instant = sylvester